waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # VII.
 Current Puzzle Plan (Victory Road 2F)
 - **Governing Directive:** A system directive states the solution is to move the boulder at (6, 6) to the switch at (10, 17).
-- **Hypothesis:** The path to the eastern boulder requires navigating the elevated platforms.
+- **Hypothesis:** The path to the eastern boulder requires navigating the elevated platforms, but my pathfinder cannot find a route, possibly because the 'steps' at (6, 11) are one-way (down only).
-- **Test Plan:** I will plot a path to the eastern section of the map to access the boulder at (6, 6).
+- **Test Plan:** My immediate goal is to test the accessibility of the eastern platforms.
+I will first attempt to pathfind to the 'steps' tile at (6, 11) to see if it's reachable from the western side of the map.

 # VIII.
 Reflection Takeaways (Turn 125224)
 - **Tool Design Lesson:** Monolithic tools like `boulder_puzzle_solver` are prone to failure.
 A better design is a modular approach: a `puzzle_data_extractor` tool to gather information, and a `puzzle_strategist_agent` to reason about the solution.
 This will be a future development goal.